 The Saddle Mountain area is sparsely populated.
-Adjacent ownership consists mainly of rural residential lots varying in size from one to hundreds acres.
+Adjacent ownership consists mainly of rural residential lots varying in size from one to hundreds of acres.
 Developed parcels generally contain single-family residences.
-Rincon Valley subdivisions, which contain incorporated residential citylots, border the southern portion of the property.
+Rincon Valley subdivisions, which contain incorporated residential city lots, border the southern portion of the property.
 Some of the adjacent properties consist of relatively undeveloped forest and grasslands, some are maintained as pasture or range for livestock (horses and/or cows), and a few have been intensively developed for wine-grape production.
-An equestrian facility at the corner of Calistoga and St. Helena Roads is the only commercial enterprise in the vicinity.
+An equestrian facility at the corner of Calistoga and St. Helena Roads is the only commercial enterprise that's open to the public in the vicinity.